Supreme Court of Ghana: Murders

 On 30 June 1982, during the curfew hours, three High Court Judges and a retired Army Officer, Justice Frederick Poku Sarkodee, Justice Cecilia Koranteng-Addow, Justice Kwadwo Agyei Agyepong and Major (Rtd) Sam Acquah, were abducted from their homes and murdered at the Bundase Military Range in the Accra Plains.
 The victims' bodies were then doused in gasoline and set ablaze.
 The bodies were saved from total destruction by a light rain that put out the fire.

-The Ghanaian judicial system honours them each year on Martyrs Day, the day commemorating their deaths.
+The Ghanaian judicial system honours them each year on Martyrs' Day.